-The Correctional Treatment Board has several action items in progress and is excited to spend the next year focusing on wrapping up the pilot project, implementing the first regular Funding Application process and continuing to invest in the development of Judicial District Drug Offender Treatment Boards.
-The Board will review these processes and make adjustments as needed.
+The Correctional Treatment Board has several action items in progress and is excited to spend the next year focusing on increasing the engagement with Local Boards by continuing to invest in the development of Judicial District Drug Offender Treatment Boards.
 The Correctional Treatment Board is proud of the work it has done to-date and is confident that its efforts over the coming years will continue to contribute to successful client outcomes and improved public safety.